 Simply show up to the chatroom every Monday...
 Receive my top trades ideas that I make using the tool...
 And learn how I collect these Weekly AI Cash Waves using the power of AI.

-I’ll Open up my AI-Powered Scanner S.A.M. and show the exact trades that I am looking at...
+I’ll open up my AI-Powered Scanner S.A.M. and show the exact trade setups that I am looking at...

-I’ll explain why I am making them...
-And I’ll place the trade LIVE on camera.
+I’ll do my pre-trade analysis...
+Explain why I like the set up..., And I’ll place the trade LIVE on camera.

 You’ll see all of my moves...
 LIVE!
 Of course, if you can’t make the 12 pm ET session, you’ll also receive a replay so you don’t miss out on any of the action.
-This is your opportunity to take advantage to learn how to build an income stream using AI...
+This is your opportunity to take advantage to learn how to build a additional income stream using the power of AI...
 Without actually having to touch any technology.
 If you decide you want to get direct access to my software later on...
 My team will help you out when you’re ready...